Interested in becoming an editor for Polyphony Lit? Take our editorial training course and join the staff!

 -

-Upload only one piece per submission file; to submit more than one piece, make more than one submission file.
+Upload only one piece per submission file.
+To submit more than one piece, make more than one submission file.

 -